dellannadavide/SONAR/README.md

 ## 1. Structure of this repository
 ```
 SONAR
-│   README.md                               # This file
-│   main.py                                 # Main file to run SONAR.
-It defines the agents composing the MAS and starts it
-│   requirements.txt                        # The list of libraries required to setup and run SONAR
-│   sonar.jpg                               # A figure that overviews the SONAR architecture
-│
 └───data                                    # Data used in the experiments for HRI and for norm-adaptation via simulation
 │   └───fuzzy_rules                         # Data containing info about the fuzzy sets, linguistic variables and fuzzy rules
 │   │   │                                   # used in the experiments.